chicio/chicio.github.io/_posts/2018-07-05-distribution-enterprise-app-ios-beta.md

 </plist>
 ```

 At this moment we were ready to create the new Jenkins job to build our beta.
-We decided to trigger it using the Jenkins
+We decided to trigger it using Jenkins
-webhook trigger.
+webhook triggers.
 In this way we were able to trigger the build and release of a new beta by just calling an url.
 This
 job basically clone our app repository and then execute the lane `create_beta_ipa` that we defined before in the
 Fastlane Fastfile.
-So in the end with all this steps above we obtained an ipa reachable at a public url.
-We decided to publish our beta
+So in the end with all this steps above we obtained an ipa reachable at a public url (on Nexus).
+We decided to publish
-using Github Pages (the same service that runs this website :hearts:).
+our beta using Github Pages (the same service that runs this website :hearts:).
 Why?
 Because we needed a server with HTTPS
 already configured.
-Github pages let us created the beta website really fast.
+Github pages let us create the beta website really fast.
 So we created a new account and
 published a new html that contains the following code:

 ```html